35 Totally Classy Last-Minute Hostess Gifts

 7. A box of blank notes: Note cards, again, are old fashioned, but they are definitely useful.
 They're also an item that someone would appreciate using, but might not think to purchase for herself.

-8. A potted plant: Small potted plants are a long-lasting alternative to cut flowers, which are also a perfectly acceptable hostess gift.
-The advantage of a small potted plant is that it will last a while.
+8. A potted plant: Small potted plants from your local landscaper (or 24-hour convenience store, if need be) are a long-lasting alternative to cut flowers, which are also a perfectly acceptable hostess gift.
+The advantage of a potted plant is that it will last a while.
 Bonus points for edible plants, like rosemary or basil.

 10. A good vegetable peeler: Sharp Y-shaped vegetable peelers are one of those kitchen gadgets that you can never have enough of.
 A great vegetable peeler with a big ribbon on it is a very nice hostess gift, but only if the hostess loves to cook.
 If the hostess orders in every night, I'd recommend choosing another gift lest the vegetable peeler be interpreted as a hint that she should improve her cooking skills.

 11. An assortment of great pens: Say you work near a Staples, and that's about the only place you can stop to buy the hostess gift.
 That works in your favor, because I don't know anyone who would not appreciate brand new Sharpie markers or roller-ball pens.
 Tie them up with ribbon, and you're in business.

 12. Mason jars: They have a million and one uses, and your hostess will appreciate them.
 Just make sure that you don't turn them into crafts before you get to the party.

 13: A stainless steel water bottle: If your hostess is into working out, she'll appreciate having an extra high-end water bottle around, especially the size that fits into those Spinning bikes.

 14. Beautiful produce: Did the corn look amazing at the market?
 Is it strawberry season?
 Some especially good-quality seasonal produce is an appropriate hostess gift.